fiskaly/fiskaly-sdk-dotnet/readme.md

 ### NuGet
 ![Nuget](https://img.shields.io/nuget/dt/fiskaly-dotnet-sdk)

-The .NET SDK is available for download on [NuGet](https://www.nuget.org/packages/fiskaly-dotnet-sdk/1.1.0-alpha+2).
+The .NET SDK is available for download on [NuGet](https://www.nuget.org/packages/fiskaly-dotnet-sdk/1.1.0-alpha+2) which is the recommended way of integrating the SDK into your project.

 #### Package Manager